resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 The *Compute* tab is where you manage all of your computer resources.

-**Concept alert:** The *Object Store* is an ideal replacement for the usb sticks that some people tend to carry around with them: any file that you give it is backed up in at least triplicate, and the copies are monitored for degradation.
-Any bit rot, and the faulty file is replaced with a good one.
-You can upload and download files via your
-browser: and you can share them with the world.
-Some people have published whole websites from the object store!
+The *Object Store* is an ideal replacement for the usb sticks that some people tend to carry around with them: any file that you give it is backed up in at least triplicate.
+You can upload and download files via your browser: and you can share them with the world.

-*Orchestration* is quite advanced: it’s to do with automating your cloud infrastructure.
-It allows you to repeatedly and reliably build up and tear down your machines.
-We'll save exploring this tab until we know our way around the NeCTAR cloud!

 *Allocations* is an important tab: Once you’ve messed around in your personal project, and found that it’s not big enough for serious work, this is where you come.
 It’s basically an online form that allows you to apply for a proper